Transportation-Related Expenses (TRE) Payments

 • The client presents proof of current auto insurance.
 (Insurance is not required to be in the client’s name.)
 AND

 • If public transportation from home to the approved activity is not available or public transportation takes more than two (2) hours round trip.
-The two-hour round trip travel time includes the time it takes a client to walk from home to public transit and from public transit to his or her activity/employment.
+The two-hour round trip travel time includes the time it takes a client to walk from home to public transit and from public transit to their activity/employment.
 Time to and from the child’s school or child care does not count.

 A client will not be paid mileage for travel required on the job.